derrickmaples/active-directory/README.md

 <p>
 Set NIC private IP Address of the Domain Controller to Static.
-This ensure the private IP address never changes.
+This ensures the private IP address never changes.
 </p>
 <br />